Potobc/MHGU-Rebalanced-Mod/README.md

 This mod mainly buffs low/mid tier weapons to make them comparable to high tier ones.   <br>
 For Palicoes/Prowlers we made each bias have a more defined role while keeping their offensive capabilities relatively the same. <br>

-To install it, extract it to your mods folder if you are using ryujinx (should look like this: Ryujinx\mods\contents\0100770008dd8000\0100770008DD8000), or to the mhgu folder in atmosphere/contents if you are using a modded switch (should look like this: atmosphere/contents/0100770008dd8000/0100770008DD8000), doesn’t work on yuzu.
-Also remember to back up your save file.  <br>
+To install extract it to your mods folder if you are using ryujinx (should look like this: mods\contents\0100770008dd8000\GU rebalanced), or to the mhgu folder in atmosphere\contents if you are using a modded switch (should look like this: atmosphere\contents\0100770008dd8000\GU rebalanced), doesn’t work on yuzu.
+If you had an older version of the mod first delete the folder called 0100770008DD8000 and then extract the new version in the same folder.   <br>

+Remember to back up your save file.    <br>

-If you have any suggestions leave them in the issues page, or DM me at potobc  <br>
+If you have any suggestions leave them in the issues page, or DM me at potobc.  <br>

 Also available on Gamebanana https://gamebanana.com/mods/447835   <br>